ken0876/ccr/README.md

 ANOTHER LINE
 ```

+## What is it doing?
-### On this basis the tool will sort all csv files by their name and will rewrite each first line according to the order of values from the source file
+The tool will sort all csv files by their name and will rewrite each first line according to the order of values from the source file

 Assumed from examples:\
 "csv_file_0001.csv" first line will be "0.123"\